What exactly is a staging site, what are they for, and should you have one? Let’s jump in.

 What Is A Staging Site?

-It’s a near enough an identical duplicate of your live website, which preferably lives in another location (ie. on a seperate server).
+It’s near enough an identical duplicate of your live website, which preferably lives in another location (ie. on a separate server).

 Why you should have one

-Whenever Impact carries out any WordPress updates, plugin updates or new development updates for our clients, the staging site is used and thoroughly tested, so that it does not interfere with the live/production website.
+Whenever we carry out any WordPress updates, plugin updates, or new development updates for our clients, their staging site is used.
+Everything is thoroughly tested on the staging site, so that nothing interferes with the live website.

 Once the testing has been completed and either no errors occur, or errors are identified and fixed, only then are the changes pushed to the live site.